Deep roots of relations between Uzbekistan and India

-The Uzbek-Indian relations distinguish with its high level of bilateral cooperation based on centuries-old history of comprehensive friendly roots between Uzbek people.
+The Uzbek-Indian relations distinguish with their high level of bilateral cooperation based on centuries-old history of comprehensive friendly roots between the two peoples.

-India is well-known in Uzbekistan for a long time as the country with rich history and unique culture, the country with which Uzbek people are connected with centuries-old cultural and trade and economic relations, and, above all – with bonds of sincere friendship.
+India is well-known in Uzbekistan for a long time as the country with rich history and unique culture; the country with which Uzbek people are connected with centuries-old cultural, trade and economic relations, and, above all – with bonds of sincere friendship.

-Regularly held political consultations between foreign ministries of two countries are also one of the important mechanisms promoting advance of the Uzbek-Indian comprehensive partnership.
+Regularly held political consultations between Foreign Ministries of two countries are also considered as important mechanism promoting advancement of the Uzbek-Indian comprehensive partnership.
 There is also success in dialogue within the international and regional organizations.

 The partnership in the healthcare sector has been dynamic, too.
-Medical workers of Uzbekistan and India exchange within programs of retraining and attending specialized courses in the clinics of the two countries.
+Medical professionals of Uzbekistan and India exchange visits within programs of retraining and attending specialized courses in the clinics of the two countries.

 An important direction of cooperation is the further expansion of the mutually advantageous interaction in the field of air transport.
-National Air Company “Uzbekistan Airways” conducts regular flights from Tashkent to New Delhi and Amritsar.
+“Uzbekistan Airways” operates regular flights from Tashkent to New Delhi and Amritsar.
 It is planned to open a new air-rout Tashkent-Mumbai in the future.

-It is essential to note the increase the number if Indian tourists to Uzbekistan.
-Majestic architectural monuments of Samarkand, Bukhara, Khiva and Shakhrizyabs which entered the list of cultural heritage of UNESCO, magnificent nature and climate, and also traditional hospitality of the Uzbek people are an integral part of interest of Indian to modern day of Independent Uzbekistan.
-Sharp increase of quantity of the Indian tourists to Uzbekistan is evident by the following number – only for the first half of 2016 the quantity of 7720 people visited Uzbekistan for the tourist purpose.
-Currently, the higher education institutions of Uzbekistan cooperate with more than 10 Indian universities and research institutions and centers.
-Dynamic has been the partnership in science; a number of research institutions of Uzbekistan’s Academy of Sciences interact and conduct joint research projects with academic centers in Delhi, Mumbai, Pune.
+It is essential to note the increase of the number of Indian tourists to Uzbekistan.
+Majestic architectural monuments of Samarkand, Bukhara, Khiva and Shakhrizyabs which are listed in the cultural heritage of UNESCO, magnificent nature and climate, and also traditional hospitality of the Uzbek people are an integral part of interest of Indians in modern day Uzbekistan.
+Sharp increase of number of the Indian tourists to Uzbekistan is evident by the following number – in 2016, about 16 thousand Indian tourists visited Uzbekistan.

 Undoubtedly, cooperation between Uzbekistan and India has a huge unused potential and high opportunities based on the strong and firm basis – century communications of friendship, trust and mutual understanding between Uzbek and Indian peoples.